-Identification of liver functional inflammation and cancer related modules
+Identification of liver functional inflammation and cancer-related modules

-Biologists have carried out many experiments and studies on the relationship between HBV and HCC, and determined that HBV infection is the key factor to induce HCC.
+Biologists have conducted many experiments and studies on the relationship between HBV and HCC, and determined that HBV infection is a key factor that induces HCC.
 However, the complex interaction mechanism between them remains unclear.
-Therefore, molecular links and functional effects of HBV and HCC were explored in the course of disease.
+Therefore, molecular links and functional effects of HBV and HCC were explored during the course of disease.
 We integrated related genes of the samples and screened the DEGs of HBV and HCC.
-Through significant screening of DEG, 394 HBV significant difference genes and 4185 HCC significant difference genes were obtained.
-After screening of HBV and HCC related DEGs, 135 common genes were obtained (Figure 1).
+Through significant screening of DEG, 394 HBV significant DEGs and 4185 HCC significant DEGs were obtained.
+After screening of HBV- and HCC-related DEGs, 135 common genes were obtained (Figure 1).

-In order to determine the functional clusters of hepatitis B and HCC DEGs, we searched 4444 differential gene interactions based on PPI network.
-In our results, 16 dysfunction modules were obtained, including 1585 nodes and 145616 edges.
-As shown in table, inflammation and cancer DEGs are closely clustered together in modules.
-We also observed that BCHE had the largest connectivity (16) in the modular network among the common genes of HBV and HCC, while PLTP and FABP5 were linked to 15 other genes respectively, which means that the 3 genes played a central role in their modules.
-At the same time, their modules were significantly involved in hepatitis B and HCC, which could be presumed to be a bridge molecule between HBV and HCC.
-Therefore, we inferred that HBV and HCC may promote their own proliferation through some common function module related genes, and are closely related to the microenvironment of liver diseases.
+In order to determine the functional clusters of hepatitis B and HCC DEGs, we searched 4444 differential gene interactions based on the PPI network.
+In our results, 16 dysfunction modules were obtained including 1585 nodes and 145616 edges.
+As shown in the table, inflammation and cancer DEGs were closely clustered together in the modules.
+We also observed that butyrylcholinesterase had the largest connectivity (16) in the modular network among the common genes of HBV and HCC, while lipoprotein metabolism and fatty acid-binding protein 5 were linked to 15 other genes respectively, which means that the 3 genes played a central role in their modules.
+At the same time, their modules were significantly involved in hepatitis B and HCC, which could be a bridge molecule between HBV and HCC.
+Therefore, we inferred that HBV and HCC may promote their own proliferation through some common function module-related genes, and are closely related to the microenvironment of liver diseases.

 Key bridge molecules between HBV and HCC

 The expression level of the same gene in two related diseases is different, which may represent the progressive bridge between diseases.
-Therefore, approaching to identify key bridge molecules between HBV and HCC, we screened 135 common differentially expressed genes of diseases to identify key molecules that can characterize the process of HBV to HCC.
-67 persistent dysregulated genes were obtained.
-Interestingly, these genes were up-regulated, and most of the genes in HCC were significantly higher than those in HBV.
-Thus, these significantly elevated genes could characterize the progression of diseases from HBV to HCC and become key genes for bridging the two diseases.
-On the other hand, overlapping screening of pathogenic module genes clustered by DEGs genes clarified that the same genes existed among multiple modules.
+Therefore, to identify key bridge molecules between HBV and HCC, we screened 135 common DEGs of diseases to identify key molecules that could characterize the process of HBV to HCC.
+Sixty-seven persistent dysregulated genes were obtained.
+Interestingly, these genes were upregulated, and most of the genes in HCC were significantly higher than those in HBV.
+Thus, these significantly elevated genes could characterize the progression of disease from HBV to HCC and are key genes for bridging the two diseases.
+On the other hand, overlapping screening of pathogenic module genes clustered by DEGs clarified that the same genes existed among multiple modules.
 A total of 366 overlapping genes were screened, which indicated that these genes could be associated with the disease process of HBV-related HCC at the same time.
 Subsequently, the connectivity of module genes was calculated and analyzed.
 The results suggested that the highest connectivity of PIK3CD was 670, and there were 15 genes larger than 600.
 The higher the connectivity, the more significant the role of the gene in the whole regulatory network, and the more important influence it has in the process of two diseases.

 Significant crosstalk and shared signal pathway between common modules of HBV and HCC